hsricardo/email-templates/README.md

 The content in the `<style>` tag is just used to make the template responsive.

-To ensure each `<tag>` have the right design, the `style:"..."` was inserted directly into HTML. therwise some email providers change the design to default.
+To ensure each `<tag>` have the right design, the `style:"..."` was inserted directly into HTML.
+Otherwise some email providers change the design to default.

 ---
 ### HTML